What term is used to describe an enlarged heart?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The term used to describe an enlarged heart is cardiomegaly.
-This condition is typically identified through imaging studies such as an X-ray or echocardiogram, which show an increase in the size of the heart.
-Cardiomegaly can be caused by various factors, including high blood pressure, heart valve disease, or cardiomyopathy, among others.
+The term that describes an enlarged heart is "Cardiomegaly."
+This condition is identified through imaging studies, such as chest X-rays or echocardiograms, where the heart appears larger than normal due to various underlying factors like high blood pressure, heart valve disease, or cardiomyopathy.

 Subscribe